 The Final Zonal Capacity Prices reflect the final price adjustments that are necessary to account for potential decreases in RPM Auction Credits to existing demand resources that were granted relief from Capacity Resource Deficiency Charges due to permanent departure of load .
-In addition, Final Zonal Capacity Prices reflect any price adjustments that are necessary to account for any transition provisions that are in effect for the Delivery Year (e.g., Prior CIL Exception External Resources that elected prior to the Delivery Year Third Incremental Auction to be relieved of their capacity obligation for such Delivery Year , or EE Resources electing prior to Delivery Year Third Incremental Auction to be relieved of their capacity obligation for such Delivery Year due to prohibition of EE participation by a Relevant Electric Retail Regulatory Authority.
+In addition, Final Zonal Capacity Prices reflect any price adjustments that are necessary to account for any transition provisions that are in effect for the Delivery Year (e.g., Prior CIL Exception External Resources that elected prior to the Delivery Year Third Incremental Auction to be relieved of their capacity obligation for such Delivery Year Third Incremental Auction to be relieved of their capacity obligation for such Delivery Year due to prohibition of EE participation by a Relevant Electric Retail Regulatory Authority.